kekeedme/kekeedme.github.io/projects/quantumdynamics/threelevel_quantum.md

 \end{align}
 $$

-In order to evaluate the population of each state as a function of time, we determine the magnitude squared of each time-dependent coefficient, in the same minor as we have done for the two-level system:
+In order to evaluate the population of each state as a function of time, we determine the magnitude squared of each time-dependent coefficient, in the same manner as we have done for the two-level system:

 $$